Description

 Applying this definition to our asset in some examples:

-• Looking at the average time in days below previous high water mark of 106 days in the last 5 years of Costco, we see it is relatively smaller, thus better in comparison to the benchmark SPY (120 days)
+• The average time in days below previous high water mark over 5 years of Costco is 107 days, which is lower, thus better compared to the benchmark SPY (120 days) in the same period.

 Performance (YTD)